CEJN Assists Scania with Optimisation

 SCANIA’s engine production site in Södertälje, Sweden is an impressive facility.
 As a visitor you are immediately struck by the positive energy in terms of both cooperation among the staff and the appropriate layout of the site.
 The sites in Södertälje houses 9,000 employees involved in manufacturing, development, testing and painting diesel engines among other things.
-This advanced chain incorporates a CEJN product that has made day-to-day life much easier for SCANIA - our specially-designed “Fuel Nipple”, an engineering solution derived from our non-drip range.
+This advanced chain incorporates a specially designed CEJN fuel nipple facilitating the testing of diesel engines.

 Global company SCANIA has a total workforce of 42,000 and is well known for its trucks and highly-developed production chain.
 Volumes are currently at peak levels, and according to SCANIA themselves part of this success has to do with early adaptation to meet differing emission requirements around Europe.
 One example being EURO6.
 “We made major investments early on and that is now paying off and we are prepared for the future,” explain Björn Davidsson and Sinisa Jakovljevic, Process technicians at SCANIA.
 Their role is to plan future functions, support the production cells with equipment and find solutions for optimising the production line.
 And talking of optimisation, that’s where CEJN comes in.

-The CEJN non-drip special - The “Fuel Nipple”.
-The custom-made non-drip solution from CEJN, consisting of one male and one female component, has provided SCANIA with a leak-free solution in their test cells.
-The “Fuel Nipple”, as SCANIA calls it, connects directly to the engines in the cells and serves as the most important connection point.
+SCANIA calls it the fuel nipple.
+It is a custom-made non-drip solution from CEJN, including both a male and one female component, which has provided SCANIA with a leak-free solution in their engine testing cells.
+It connects directly to the engines in the test cells and serves as the most important connection point.
 As SCANIA produces 300 engines a day, this sealing feature is highly important.
 “With 90 engines rolling through the chain we simply cannot accept any leakage in the test cells that might create slip hazards, dirt or catch fire.
 That is why we have chosen CEJN,” says Björn.

 Sinisa Jakovljevic & Björn Davidsson,